Naira gains on I&E window | Premium Times Nigeria

-Nigeria’s gained slightly against the U.S. dollar at the Investors & Exporters (I&E) window of the foreign exchange market on Thursday, data posted on the FMDQ Security Exchange where forex is officially traded showed.
+Nigeria’s naira gained slightly against the U.S. dollar at the I&E window of the foreign exchange market on Tuesday, data posted on the FMDQ Security Exchange where forex is officially traded showed.

-Naira closed at N409.67 at the trading session of the I&E window on Thursday, this represents N0.08 or 0.02 per cent appreciation from N409.75, the rate at which it closed at the previous session on Wednesday.
+Naira closed at N409.80 at the trading session of the I&E window, Monday.
+This represents N0.33 or 0.08 per cent depreciation from N410.13 the rate at which it closed at the previous session on Monday.

-The slight gain seen by the domestic currency happened as turnover plummeted by 33.89 per cent, with $ 98.20 million recorded as against the $148.54 million posted on Wednesday.
+The slight gain witnessed by the domestic currency became evident as turnover rose by 27.94 per cent, with $33.11 million recorded as against the $25.88 million posted on Monday.

-Meanwhile, the local unit remained unchanged from the rate it traded at the unofficial market in the previous session on Wednesday, according to data posted on abokiFX.com, a website that collates parallel market rates in Lagos.
+However, the local unit remained stable at the unofficial market, data posted on abokiFX.com, a website that collates parallel market rates in Lagos showed.

+ALSO READ: Naira loses as Nigerian govt adopts flexible exchange rate policy

-This leaves the spread between the unofficial market and the I&E window exchange rate at N75.33, which translates to a gap of 15.53 per cent.
+This leaves the spread between the unofficial market and the I&E window exchange rate at N76.12, which translates to a gap of 15.66 per cent.

+The Nigerian government has given conflicting signals on its official rate with the finance minister saying the government had adopted the I&E window rate while the Central Bank has appeared to deny.

+“The government will start to use the flexible rate, that has until now applied to investors and exporters, for government transactions too,” Zainab Ahmed, Finance Minister, said Monday while briefing journalists in Abuja.

 Support PREMIUM TIMES' journalism of integrity and credibility